AngleProtocol/angle-docs/governance/veANGLE/boost.md

 \begin{equation} \texttt{Share of veANGLE supply} \geq \texttt{Share of liquidity in the pool} \end{equation}
 $$

-**An address having a higher share of the total veANGLE supply than its share of liquidity provided in the pool for which the boost is being computed will be considered as having x2.5 more liquidity than an address with no veANGLE.**
+**An address having a higher share of the total veANGLE supply than its share of liquidity provided in the pool for which the boost is being computed is considered as having x2.5 more liquidity than an address with no veANGLE.**

 All gauges therefore have different requirements meaning some pools are easier to boost than others.
 In the end, it all depends on how much others have locked and how much the liquidity gauge has.